 11 - In Preferred DNS server field, type 18.104.22.168 and 22.214.171.124 as the 'DNS address'.

 12 - Once done, click 'OK' to save the modified settings.

 Save any changes made, restart the PC and run the DNS leak test again.
 With a bit of luck, your DNS leak test should now have no trace of your ISP in which case, your connection is fully anonymous and secure.

 Unlimited bandwidth, unlimited server switches, 5 simultaniously connected devices, 99.9% uptime.

-One-click install available for Windows with 3rd party apps for other devices.
+One-click install proprietary apps available for Windows, Android, iOS & Mac.
 No need to be a rocket scientist, we promise.